PawitKoch/LO-Net-pytorch/README.md

 This is an unofficial notebook implementation of the LO-Net paper (https://arxiv.org/abs/1904.08242), a deep convolutional network pipeline for real-time lidar odometry estimation.

 ## Update:
-The project is still unfinished with regards to training the network on the full KITTI dataset, and so results are still very much sub-optimal.
+The project was started during an internship and is still unfinished with regards to training the network on sufficient data.
+Results are still very much sub-optimal :(

 ### Network overview